 The scholarship was made possible through Ekklesia’s advisors, Dr. Barry Poyner, professor of Communication, and Cathy Poyner, instructor in Accounting.
 Criteria include: 1) active member of a philanthropic organization such as Ekklesia, a non-denominational campus ministry chartered by the university and affiliated with the Kirksville Church of Christ and 2) preference will be given to students who demonstrate financial need.

+We are currently trying to endow this scholarship.
 If you would like to contribute to our scholarship program, this link is provided: https://apps.truman.edu/alumni/givingform?donationArea=63

 Cathy Poyner, co-advisor to Ekklesia, retired spring 2017.
 A reception honored her on May 8.
 Gifts in her honor to the Ekklesia scholarship are welcomed.
 She has taught Information Systems and Accounting at Truman for a total of 27 years.
 She advised Phi Beta Lambda for 24 years and the last three years Beta Alpha Psi.
 She is now a senior financial analyst at A.T.
 Still University.